 I have no idea when I first developed coeliac but I remember going to the doctor at fifteen from feeling sick the majority of the time, she weighed me and then called my mum and said I was underweight and might have an eating disorder.
 This was far off the mark, I had a healthy relationship with food but just felt so sick all the time and didn’t know why.

-Maybe it’s just because I was a teenager but I was pretty anxious over the next few years and had days feeling depressed or completely out of control of my own emotions.
-Sounds like normal adolescence!
-But I do wonder if malnutrition caused from living with undiagnosed Coeliac disease caused these problems, which seems very likely in hindsight, particuarly with regards to the sickness feeling in my stomach which I assumed was just anxiety.
+Maybe it’s because I was a teenager but I was pretty anxious over the next few years and had days feeling depressed or completely out of control of my own emotions.
+I wonder if malnutrition caused from living with undiagnosed Coeliac disease caused these problems, which seems very likely in hindsight.

 At 18, whilst I was at university in Cornwall, I was still suffering from feeling sick all the time, incredibly tired, stomach cramps, and just generally feeling like something was very wrong within myself.
 Furthermore I had an ongoing throat infection that felt like the same pain as swollen glands, it was a mystery but I later found out this was Candida overgrowth in the throat from malnutrition eating gluten.